unibuc-cs/pet-owner-app/README.md

 # pet-owner-app

-Pet Owner is a mobile application where you can create a group with your family / friends and start organizing your pets' feeding and caring recurring activities with reminders and cost tracking.
+Pet Owner is a mobile application that enables a family or a group of friends to sync their pets' data and schedule various repetitive activities, while tracking all the expenses.